 XNA is a set of tools specifically created to make game development easier and faster without sacrificing the experience of the end-user.
 C#’s flexibility is another big plus.
 You can build games that can run on a wide variety of platforms, including:

 This has made C# the language of choice for games like Super Mario Run and Pokémon Go.
 To start crafting your own game characters, check out our Learn C# course.
-In addition to games, this course will teach you the fundamentals behind virtual reality, websites, and mobile applications.
+Along with game development, this course will teach you the fundamentals behind virtual reality, websites, and mobile applications.

 With our courses, you can build the skills and experience you need to be a star Game Developer.
 We’ll show you how to run, hop, and blast your way to a successful career in game development — and other tech fields — help you build a portfolio, prepare for technical interviews, and more.